'He will be deeply missed' | St. Louis police officer shot in head Saturday dies from his injuries

 RELATED: Man arrested for shooting two police officers was wanted for kidnapping in Florida, sources say

+The BackStoppers, Inc. issued a statement Sunday.
+The organization helps families of fallen first responders who die in the line of duty.

-“This is heartbreaking,” Chief Ron Battelle, executive director of The BackStoppers, said in a statement Sunday night.
+“This is heartbreaking,” wrote Ron Battelle, executive director of The BackStoppers.
 “These two officers were responding to a call to assist someone in need and one tragically loses his life and the other is injured.
 We will forever be grateful for their heroic actions.”

-Assistance from the organization is immediate and ongoing, the statement said.
-Upon the death of a police officer, firefighter, publicly-funded paramedic or EMT, his or her family receives a check for $10,000 from The BackStoppers with assurance of further help.
+Assistance from the organization is immediate and ongoing, according to the statement.
+Upon the death of a police officer, firefighter, publicly-funded paramedic or EMT, his or her family receives a check for $10,000.
+The organization then financially supports the surviving family members for the rest of their lives, covering everything from mortgages, tuition, healthcare, car payments and even end-of-life care for surviving spouses should they not remarry.

-For more information and to donate, click here.
+For more information, and to donate, click here.

-Officers with the department said this is not the first time the 2017 class of the St. Louis police academy has experienced tragedy.
-Officer Katlyn Alix, 24, was killed in 2019.
+Officers with the department noted this is the second tragedy to hit the 2017 academy class in which Bohannon graduated.
+Officer Katlyn Alix, 24, was killed while off-duty in 2019.